hustler-z/hustler/linux/docs/sched.rst

 b) time spent waiting on a runqueue (in nanoseconds)
 c) # of timeslices run on this cpu

+change the scheduling policy and/or RT priority of a thread

+sched_setscheduler()
+        :

 ----------------------------------------------------------------------------------------
 - Deadline Task Scheduling -